MakeSchool-Tutorials/Make-Cookies/P05-Cookie-Manufacturing-Facility/content.md

 slug: cookie-manufacturing-facility
 ---

-We are now on our last user story!
-Don't get too ahead of yourself though, because once we have all user stories completed we'll need to check for balance, and improve pieces of code wherever we can.
+We are now on our last **user story**!
+Don't get too ahead of yourself though, because once we have all **user stories** completed we'll need to check for **balance**, and improve pieces of code wherever we can.

-The goal of developing all of our user stories is to create an absolute **minium viable product**.
+The goal of developing all of our user stories is to create a **minium viable product**.
 Once this is complete we get to focus on the things that really make a **user experience** better.

 We will recall our final user story:

 - As a user, I can purchase Cookie Manufacutring Facilities that increase my number of cookies automatically.

 # Adding the markup
-Just like all cookies need ingredients, we will put our ingredients in our HTML to make our cookie manufacturing facility.
+Just like all cookies need ingredients, we will put our ingredients into our HTML to make our cookie manufacturing facility.

 ```HTML
 <!--Cookie Manufacturing Facility-->